dipghoshraj/dip-project/README.md

 - wsgi.py: WSGI handler for Gunicorn.
 - handler: has the main controllers for the projects
 - model: holds the db model for the project
+- test cases for both apis are inboundtest.py and outbountest.py
 - setup a .env file with in the project directory with required informations